 In addition, studies show that good fitness bolsters immunity and brightens mood, reducing the number of sick days among workers.
 “Regular exercise boosts your serotonin levels and thus your mood, which is what Prozac does,” says Smith.
 “If you’re in a good mood, you’re going to be more patient and think more clearly.”
 The physiological benefits don’t end there, either, adds Groppel.
 When you eat well and exercise regularly, every system in your body runs more efficiently.
-(For more on exercise’s effect on overall health, see “How Exercise Heals” in the November 2007 archives.)
+(For more on exercise’s effect on overall health, see “How Exercise Heals”.)

 Unfortunately, getting fit is rarely at the top of our professional to-do list.
 “Our physical fitness is often the first area that gets ignored or overlooked when we are faced with high levels of demand at work,” says Catherine McCarthy, PhD, senior vice president of The Energy Project, which promotes the idea that successful leaders must manage energy, rather than time, to sustain high performance.
 “If you don’t have enough energy in your tank — or it isn’t the right quality of energy — you won’t be able to bring your unique skills and talents to life personally or professionally.”